When Should I get Braces? - Nancy Phan Blog – Care Orthodontics

 Jaw Movement and Bite

 Having a healthy bite means the teeth come together in a way that does not damage the smile.
 Individuals with a bite problem, a malocclusion, can damage other teeth over time.
 These problems are more commonly known as crossbite, overbite, and underbite.
 One can see how the jaw comes together by looking in a mirror and examining the smile from the front, and side to side.
 If our jaws do not bite properly, teeth get worn down and it’s possible to even have problems with the jaw muscles.
-Braces and palatial expanders are effective at treating the jaw, but it’s possible that oral surgery may be necessary.
+Braces and palatal expanders are effective at treating the jaw, but it’s possible that oral surgery may be necessary.

 When Children Need Braces

 At age seven, children should have their jaw examined for any teeth or jaw alignment issues.
-It is at this time their jaw is growing into an adult smile, and is more responsive to orthodontic alignment.
+It is at this time their jaw is growing into an adult smile and is more responsive to orthodontic alignment.
 At this time our orthodontist may recommend Phase I treatment

 , and it is also possible the smile may not need more than one round of braces.
 It is much better for oral health if orthodontic alignment is begun earlier in a child’s dental development; otherwise, they may face issues as teens and even further into their future.